The Eminem Show: Critical reception

-Reappraisal
+Legacy and reappraisal

 The Eminem Show received critical praise by most music critics and is often debated as Eminem's most personal and best work.
-The album cemented Eminem's "three-peat" of classic hip hop albums, following the critical appraisal of The Slim Shady LP and The Marshall Mathers LP.
+The album cemented Eminem's "three-peat" of classic hip-hop albums, following the critical appraisal of The Slim Shady LP and The Marshall Mathers LP.
 In 2003, the album was ranked number 317 on Rolling Stone's list of The 500 Greatest Albums of All Time, and was later ranked at number 84 on the same magazine's Best Albums of the 2000s Decade.
 In 2007, it was ranked number 63 by The National Association of Recording Merchandisers, in conjunction with the Rock and Roll Hall of Fame, in their list of the Definite 200 Albums of All Time.
-In 2012, Complex magazine deemed it a "classic" album that "cemented Eminem's place as one of the most important figures in rap history", and has included it on their list of 100 Best Albums of the Complex Decade, placing it at number 5, Following the 15th anniversary of the album, the Grammy Awards also described The Eminem Show as a "classic album".
+In 2012, Complex magazine deemed it a "classic" album that "cemented Eminem's place as one of the most important figures in rap history", and has included it on their list of 100 Best Albums of the Complex Decade, placing it at number 5.
+Following the 15th anniversary of the album, the Grammy Awards also described The Eminem Show as a "classic album".
 Popdose ranked the album at 79 on its Best Albums of the Decade list.
 In 2015, The Eminem Show was ranked number 56 on the Greatest of All Time Billboard 200 Albums.